-C.22 Sustainable development runs as a theme throughout this guidance and key ideas are highlighted within appropriate sections.
-However, the main principles for sustainability in design are listed within this chapter.
-C.20 This is not a fully comprehensive guide for sustainability, as there is a vast amount of information already available within the public realm.
+C.230 This is not a fully comprehensive guide for sustainability, as there is a vast amount of information already available within the public realm.
 In addition, technologies are constantly being updated; therefore, it is essential that evolving guides are used.

-C.23 Planning is crucial in the management of sustainable development, and with sustainability now at the heart of the government agenda, Local Authorities produce policies and guidance which supports these principles.
+C.24 Planning is crucial in the management of sustainable development, and with sustainability now at the heart of the government agenda, Local Authorities produce policies and guidance which supports these principles.

-C.24 Our SBLP ensures that all new developments incorporate methods for encouraging sustainable transport, maintain and enhance biodiversity, minimise resource usage and reduce the overall environmental impacts of the development.
+C.252 Our SBLP ensures that all new developments incorporate methods for encouraging sustainable transport, maintain and enhance biodiversity, minimise resource usage and reduce the overall environmental impacts of the development.
 Our policies also promote the use of renewable energies.

-C.25 Planners, designers and developers need to work together to ensure climate change is considered at all stages of the development process.
+C.263 Planners, designers and developers need to work together to ensure climate change is taken into account at all stages of the development process.

-C.26 With the amount of new development required in the town, there is the opportunity to make substantial gains in fostering sustainability.
+C.274 With the amount of new development required in the town, there is the opportunity to make substantial gains in fostering sustainability.
 All new developments should minimise their carbon footprints.
 And existing homes and buildings can embrace retrofitting technologies to make a significant contribution to sustainability and climate change objectives.
 Government grants remain available for home owners to install energy efficient technologies.

-C.27 Sustainable development not only helps tackle climate change but also provides benefits for communities including improved health and well-being and an enhanced quality of life.
+C.285 Sustainable development not only helps tackle climate change but also provides benefits for communities including improved health and wellbeing and an enhanced quality of life.

-C.28 Developers benefit from offering developments which are built sustainably.
-Consumers are more environmentally conscious and want to reside in eco-friendly homes, which reduce their impact upon the environment, as well as minimising, house hold bills, Movement
+C.296 Developers benefit from offering developments which are built sustainably.
+Consumers are more environmentally conscious and want to reside in eco-friendly homes, which reduce their impact upon the environment, as well as minimising household bills.

-C.29 Corporate Social Responsibility is being seen as an increasingly important part of a company's reputation.
+C.3027 Corporate Social Responsibility is being seen as an increasingly important part of a company's reputation.
+Fig 4 - Principles of the Garden City Movement